hendisantika/spring-boot-redis-cache-example/README.md

 Redis can help provide robust cache store with minimal change to your project.
 Redis acts as a central cache for all of your instances thus there is no cache poisoning (inconsistent cache values between different servers).
 A new tool called redis-commander for exploring the content of redis cache store and how to set it up.

+## Things to consider

+1. Cacheable objects must be Serializable.
+The reason is due to how redis stores java objects.
+The safest way to store objects outside JVM is to write them into serialized bytes.
+To do that, those classes must implement Serializable.
+2. Try not to cache large objects.
+Even though redis server is separate from application server, large objects in the cache will cause performance issues.
+3. Make sure all applications using the same cache are at the same version.
+Cached objects created by application with the version A may not be compatible to the applications with the version B. These type of situations will yield unpredictable results which are not good for business.
+4. Application restarts don’t affect cache stored in redis.

+Unlike in-memory caching, redis data store is outside of application JVM.
+This means that the cached data is available even after the restart of an application.

+Finally, Redis is one of the many officially supported cache solution by Spring Boot.
+Try the rest and chose the one that fits best for you.